Engagespot/engagespot/packages/core/docs/core/Specification.md

 const engagespot = new Engagespot(apiKey,options)
 ```

-I will try to add a few more information about each of the parameters.
+I will try to add a few more information about each of the parameters mentioned in the above example.

 ### userID
 As you know, Engagespot is built for building user-specific notifications in your app.
 So, every user in your app must uniquely identify themselves to the Engagespot CoreJS Client.
 Also, keep in mind that, this same identifier is needed when you want to send a notification to this user later.
 So, you can either use the user's email id, or a unique username, or a numerical user id or whatever it is.